MonstrousSoftware/LibGPU/docs/webgpu-functions.md

 2. Fill in the descriptor values
 3. Call the WebGPU function with the descriptor as parameter.

-Here is an example in C to create a 16 byte GPU buffer:
+Here is an example in C++ to create a 16 byte GPU buffer:
 ```C
   // create a buffer descriptor
   WGPUBufferDescriptor bufferDesc = {};